-If you think incontinence means you can no longer enjoy a healthy sex life, think again.
+If you think incontinence means you can no longer enjoy a healthy sex life with a catheter, think again.
 You can do the things you normally do, including have sex, with a little creativity.
 These ideas are from men who are also living with incontinence.

 Empty your bladder before sex